Parul-codes/internship-project/README.md

 🚀 Deployment
 -Backend: https://internship-project-lakn.onrender.com
--Frontend: internship-project-eosin.vercel.app

 🤖 AI Usage & Transparency
 This project was developed with responsible and transparent use of AI tools, as permitted by the internship guidelines.

-Frontend Development
--The initial frontend UI scaffolding was generated using Bolt (AI-powered frontend tool).
-Bolt was used to:
--Generate basic page layouts
--Create initial component structure
--Speed up UI setup

 Developer Contributions
--All backend architecture, APIs, authentication, RBAC logic, database models, and business rules were designed and implemented manually.
+-All backend architecture, APIs, authentication, RBAC logic, database models, and business rules were designed and implemented manually., though help of AI was taken at some places for syntax checking and error debugging.
--Frontend–backend integration, API wiring, authentication handling, and role-based flows were implemented and verified by the developer.

 All AI-generated code was:
 -Reviewed
 -Modified where required